-- Participate in the SCEE and Synergy inductions prior to commencing work on the project - Provide copies of current insurances i.e. workers compensation, public liability, motor vehicle registration and licences during the onboarding process - Liaise with the SCEE Project Manager / Package Manager on all aspects of their work to ensure smooth integration and prevention of conflict with SCEE work personnel and any subcontractors - Participate in Prestart and Toolbox meetings and any general HSE training conducted while on the project as applicable - Provide safety data sheets (SDS) for all chemicals and hazardous materials it plans to use, discuss methods of storage, use training and safety precautions and obtain approval from the SCEE Project Manager / Project Supervisor before bringing the material onto the project - Provide information on quantities of all hazardous materials on the project site for inclusion in the SCEE hazardous substance register - Report all incidents to the SCEE Project Manager / Project Supervisor - Cooperate with SCEE project team in all matters relating to safety and health and comply with all reasonable instructions from the SCEE Project Manager / Project Supervisor or their delegated representative - Sign and abide by the SCEE sub-contractor agreement, including supervision ratios - Provide Safe Work Method Statements and risk assessments for work activities to SCEE electrical prior to undertaking work activities, and have these available for review on the work front by SCEE Electrical and/or Synergy personnel
+- Participate in the SCEE and Synergy inductions prior to commencing work on the project - Meet SCEE project safety KPI's with regard to hazard reporting and workplace inspections - Provide copies of current insurances i.e. workers compensation, public liability, motor vehicle registration and licences during the onboarding process - Liaise with the SCEE Project Manager / Package Manager on all aspects of their work to ensure smooth integration and prevention of conflict with SCEE work personnel and any subcontractors - Participate in Prestart and Toolbox meetings and any general HSE training conducted while on the project as applicable - Provide safety data sheets (SDS) for all chemicals and hazardous materials it plans to use, discuss methods of storage, use training and safety precautions and obtain approval from the SCEE Project Manager / Project Supervisor before bringing the material onto the project - Provide information on quantities of all hazardous materials on the project site for inclusion in the SCEE hazardous substance register - Report all incidents to the SCEE Project Manager / Project Supervisor - Cooperate with SCEE project team in all matters relating to safety and health and comply with all reasonable instructions from the SCEE Project Manager / Project Supervisor or their delegated representative - Sign and abide by the SCEE sub-contractor agreement, including supervision ratios - Provide Safe Work Method Statements and risk assessments for work activities to SCEE electrical prior to undertaking work activities, and have these available for review on the work front by SCEE Electrical and/or Synergy personnel project, it is anticipated that major subcontractors may deliver HSE efficiencies and benefits to the project when using their own systems, provided these align.
+Minor subcontractors will be required to align with SCEE project requirements.